rucio/documentation/docs/replication_rules_examples.md

 ## Example 1

-*I want to have 2 replicas of first_dataset and second_datset on Tier 1
+*I want to have 2 replicas of first_dataset and second_dataset on Tier 1 RSEs*
-RSEs*

 The number 2 *second_dataset* is the number of copies expected.
 At the end, the RSE Expression select all the Tier 1 RSEs as possible targets